maelstrom-software/maelstrom/doc/book/src/introduction.md

 cluster of test-runners, or locally on your machine.
 You might use Maelstrom to run your tests because:

-* It's easy.
-Maelstrom functions as a drop-in replacement for `cargo test`, so in most cases, it just works.
 * It's reliable.
 Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.